erleben/num4lcp/README.md

 }
 }}}

 Documentation can be found in these SIGGRAPH course notes http://iphys.wordpress.com/2013/05/19/numerical-methods-for-linear-complementarity-problems-in-physics-based-animation/

+Enjoy